Residence Life has overall responsibility for the management of the university’s student residences.

-The movement of freshmen (based on social class) assigned to a first year student housing to an upper-level housing or off‑campus is not permitted.
-Freshmen are not permitted to move into Fraternity or Sorority Housing during their first year in housing.
-The same policy applies to upper-class students requesting a move to freshmen student housing.
+The movement of a first year student assigned to a first year student residence to an upper-level residence or off‑campus is not permitted.
+The same policy applies to upper-class students requesting a move to first year student buildings.

 Part-time and unclassified students may apply for housing but will only be offered a space after all full-time degree seeking students have been accommodated.
 Students currently residing in campus housing who are approved to drop to part-time status will not be required to leave campus housing.

 Students currently residing in campus housing who complete their undergraduate degree in December and are admitted and immediately enroll in an official W&M graduate program are permitted to remain in their current housing assignment for the remained of the academic year.